epfl-ada/ada-2022-project-radar/README.md

 ## Research Questions

-- Is there a single gateway beer style?
+- Is there a beer category that serves as a gateway category?
-- What are the common characteristics between the first beers the users decide to rate?
+- What are the common characteristics between the first beers users decide to rate?
-- Do people starting with a similar beer taste follow a common path?
+- Do people people with an initial similar beer taste follow a common path?
+When and why do their paths split?
 (Observational study? -> explore)
 - There are two ways to rate a beer.
 Either the final grade of a beer is a weighted average of five different criteria such as appearance, palate or taste, or the user just gives the final grade of the beer.
 Detecting nuances in the beers is a sign of expertise and we would like to check if the users tend to give more detailed ratings through time or not.

 ## Data sets used ?